hamzehkhazaei/academic-kickstart/content/teaching/eecs2011/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---

-Coming Soon.
+This course discusses the fundamental data structures commonly used in the design of algorithms.
-This is an introductory course in Distributed Systems.
-Distributed systems is the study of how to build a computer system where the state of the program is divided over more than one machine (or "node").
+At the end of this course, students will know the classical data structures, and master the use of abstraction, specification and program construction using modules.
+Furthermore, students will be able to apply these skills effectively in the design and implementation of algorithms.